blazQ/mpi-word-count/README.md

 ### wordcount.c

-The main executable has a very simple structure, omitting the details regarding args parsing and MPI Initialization.
+The main file has a very simple structure.
 I'll give you a bird-eye look at what the main does, and then go into details in the following sections.

 The first thing we do is commit an MPI_Datatype, histogram_element_dt, which is used to transfer the local results to the master at the end of the program.